phijor/ctroller/README.md

 For development purposes, the 3DS-Makefile includes a `run` target that uses `3dslink` to upload and run the application using the Homebrew Menu NetLoader.

+## Notes

+This program is intended to be used in a private network.
+For simplicity, the server right now accepts any connection on it's port, which might pose a security risk if others can send data to it.
+This will be changed in future releases.
+For now, you probably shouldn't be using this in a public network.